Joy Williams

 Joy Williams, 1983.
 Copyright Jimm Roberts: All Rights Reserved.

 Williams is the recipient of a Guggenheim fellowship, a National Endowment for the Arts grant, and the Harold and Mildred Strauss Living Award from the Academy of Arts and Letters.
 In 2018 she received the Hadada Award from the Paris Review.
 She has taught creative writing at institutions across the country, including the University of Iowa and the University of Wyoming, where she is Visiting Eminent Writer in Residence.
-Joy Williams has a long history as a visiting Hurst Professor at Washington University.
+Joy Williams has a long history as a visiting Hurst Professor at WashU.

 Header image credit: Photograph of Joy Williams, 1983.
 Copyright Jimm Roberts: All Rights Reserved.